Excel / VBA Split – Break a String with Examples

 Using compare argument in Split

-The compare argument allows you to perform a case-insensitive split, if you provide a string as a delimiter.
+The compare argument allows you to perform a case-insensitive split if you provide a string as a delimiter.

 The default split is case-sensitive.